Spanish Subject Pronouns: When and How to Use Pronouns in Spanish (Spain and Latin America)

 Understanding formality in pronouns is really important because this is how you can stay respectful in communication.

 The use of “tú” is appropriate when addressing peers or friends, to create a friendly and informal atmosphere.
-When you’re asking a friend if they want to go to the cinema, you will say:
+When you’re asking a friend if they want to go to the cinema, you will say it with one of these Spanish subject pronouns:

 ¿Tú quieres ir al cine?
 (Do you want to go to the cinema?)